 Both the U.S. Senate and House are considering legislation that attempts to push Central and Eastern European countries away from using Chinese telecoms equipment such as that of Huawei or ZTE.
 The Senate bill was just recently introduced; the House bill was introduced in May and could undergo a markup by the Foreign Affairs Committee soon.
 Both bills have bipartisan support.

-The Senate bill was introduced by Senators Jeanne Shaheen (D-NH) and Rob Portman (R-OH) on September 28, and is entitled the Transatlantic Telecommunication Security Act (TTSA).
+The Senate bill (S.2876) was introduced by Senators Jeanne Shaheen (D-NH) and Rob Portman (R-OH) on September 28, and is entitled the Transatlantic Telecommunications Security Act (TTSA).
 Its stated purpose is "[t]o prioritize the efforts of, and to enhance coordination among, United States agencies to encourage countries in Central and Eastern Europe to improve the security of their telecommunications networks."

 Elaborating on this goal, the legislation starts by providing a "sense of Congress" that "the United States has national security and economic interests in assisting Central and Eastern European countries to improve the security of their telecommunications networks by … reducing their dependence on covered telecommunications equipment or services that are often offered with predatory economic inducements; and … replacing such equipment or services with secure telecommunications equipment or services."